raks0009/raks0009.github.io/_pages/repository.md

 ## Code Ocean Compute Capsules

 1) artifact in review
-# 1) <a href='https://codeocean.com/capsule/0733162/tree'>Modified_MaMeMi</a> : The code capsule associated with the publication titled "Modified-MaMeMi Filter for Extraction of Brainwaves from Electroencephalograms", IEEE Transactions on Signal Processing (in review).
-It contains the MATLAB simulation files and data used in generating the results for the publication.
+<!
+1) <a href='https://codeocean.com/capsule/0733162/tree'>Modified_MaMeMi</a> : The code capsule associated with the publication titled "Modified-MaMeMi Filter for Extraction of Brainwaves from Electroencephalograms", IEEE Transactions on Signal Processing (in review).
+It contains the MATLAB simulation files and data used in generating the results for the publication.>

 ## Kaggle Datasets